CATIE statement on the use of antiretroviral treatment (ART) and an undetectable viral load to prevent the sexual transmission of HIV

 We now know that the amount of HIV in the fluid of someone living with HIV is an important predictor of whether infection is transmitted to an HIV-negative person after a sexual exposure.
 Research shows that a lower blood viral load is associated with a reduced risk of sexual HIV transmission.1 When the viral load in the blood decreases, it also decreases in the sexual fluids (semen, vaginal fluid and rectal fluid), which are those commonly involved in the sexual transmission of HIV.2

 The first study to conclusively show that ART has a prevention benefit was the randomized-controlled trial known as HPTN 052.3 In this trial, interim results show us that treatment reduces the risk of HIV transmission by 96% among heterosexual serodiscordant couples who have mostly vaginal sex.
-These results supported findings from three previously conducted observational studies among heterosexual serodiscordant couples suggesting a reduction in HIV risk of 90% or more.4–6
+These results supported findings from three previously conducted observational studies among heterosexual serodiscordant couples suggesting a reduction in HIV risk of more than 90%.4–6

 After HPTN 052, preliminary results from an observational study known as PARTNER confirmed that ART can also dramatically reduce the risk of HIV transmission through anal sex.7 The PARTNER study is a large observational study following heterosexual and serodiscordant male couples.
 In the preliminary analysis, couples reported more than 44,000 condomless vaginal and anal sex acts when the viral load was undetectable.
 No HIV transmissions occurred.
 Another preliminary analysis of an observational study similar to PARTNER, called Opposites Attract, also found no HIV transmission among serodiscordant gay couples when the viral load was undetectable despite over 5,000 condomless anal sex acts.8